Hobbies

 Moon (Composite)

-A 2-image composition, consisting of a darken full moon transparently overlayed and aligned on a bright partial moon (taken using an 8" Dobsonian) to provide an increased dynamic range effect.
+A 2-image composition, consisting of a darken full moon transparently overlayed and aligned on a bright partial moon (taken with AD8) to provide an increased dynamic range effect.
 Here is an example of making these kinds of images, although I didn't follow this procedure exactly.

 Moon